Registration opens on Thursday, April 1, for members of UPC and of New Hope Presbyterian Church.

 New Hope Camp and Conference Center is located at 4805 NC 86, Chapel Hill, 27514

-VBS offers a carpool line drop off/pickup option.
-Morning carpool line drop off will have two time slots, and you will be assigned a time to come.
-The first time slot will be 8:25-8:40 and the second will be 8:40-8:55.
+VBS offers a carpool line drop off/pickup option – drop off will be 8:40-8:55.
 VBS volunteers will accompany children to their group gathering spot.
 Afternoon pickup begins at 12:00 p.m.
 The carpool line will circle the Dogwood building, near the entrance to Camp New Hope.
 Click here for an illustrated map.

 Please help us eliminate congestion in the carpool line area.
 If you wish to park and drop off/pick up your VBS participant at Camp New Hope, we request that you park in the paved parking lot near New Hope Presbyterian Church and walk with your child to his or her group gathering spot.